Text us

 Effect on Physical Health

 Anxiety can take a toll on your body, triggering physical symptoms like headaches, muscle tension, and fatigue.
 The stress hormones released during anxious moments can impact your immune system, making you more susceptible to illnesses.
+Sleep disturbances are common, leading to a vicious cycle of fatigue and heightened anxiety.

 Impact on Daily Life and Relationships